• FAQ

 Where and when do you write?

 I write best in the morning, but I think about whatever story I’m writing throughout the day, especially on walks and while going to sleep at night.
 And I’ve always preferred writing in public places, like libraries and coffee shops.
 I don’t always go to the same place either, but go through phases.
 Most of East was written in the café of a nearby Barnes and Noble.
 Hero’s Song at the West Campus library of Duke University.
-During the writing of the book I’m working on now, Fainting Goats, I have been to a bunch of different places.
-I started keeping a list and have topped off at about 20.
-My favorite is the café of the Wexner Center Art Museum in Columbus.
+I wrote Ghosting in my two favorite local public libraries, dividing my time depending on my mood.

 Do you have any advice for people who want to be writers?